What is work-from-home technology? Is it different from the technology we already use at home and elsewhere?

 A spotlight on a work-from-home Tech item

 wofome focuses on specific work-from-home items that satisfy a particular work-from-home function.
-These insights will be presented as individual posts.
+These insights each need a dedicated blog post to do them justice.

 How to hide a messy background on a Zoom call